 Check out the Daily Dozen Shop Category:

-- Fitness to Go – Your Daily DozenProduct on sale
+Fitness to Go – Get Your Daily Dose of Exercise

-As well as Walter Camp’s Daily Dozen in the shop we have reproductions of the 1937 and 1938 “Daily Dozen for Boys & Men” (and women!).
-The pamphlet is a reproduction of a wonderful original booklet while Fitness to Go is a completely updated rewrite of the 1937 Daily Dozen for Boys & Men.
+As well as Walter Camp’s Daily Dozen Exercises in the shop, we have reproductions of the 1937 and 1938 “Daily Dozen for Boys & Men” (and women!).
+The pamphlet is a reproduction of the wonderful original booklet while Fitness to Go is a completely updated rewrite of the 1937 Daily Dozen for Boys & Men.
 The ‘Original Daily Dozen Exercises’ book expands on the original booklet and (in my opinion) knocks spots off modern self-help books with its basic live advice and guidance.